Culture in a Crisis

 I was hired in the first interview.
 I started the very next day and was pleased with the humor, joy, and friendliness in the office.
 As time went on, I noticed how real everyone was – no one tried to be something they were not and that alone made it easy to make friends in the office.
 These friends grew to become my people.
 I looked and still look forward to going to work every morning!

-It makes a HUGE difference when you work for people you know genuinely care about you as a person, whether they are the CEO, the accounting manager, or an in-office co-worker.
+It makes a HUGE difference when you work for people who genuinely care about you as a person, whether they are the CEO, the accounting manager, or an in-office co-worker.

 In our office, we have frequent office outings and activities – lunches to celebrate birthdays and movie nights at a co-worker’s home just for fun!